Worried about mortgage arrears? Call MABS today on 0761 07 2000.

 If your appeal is unsuccessful, you can refer the appeal to the Social Welfare Appeals Office.
 You may request a personal hearing and you can bring along a representative to help argue your case.

-To apply for Rent Supplement you should contact the Department of Social Protection's representative (formerly known as the Community Welfare Officer) at your local health centre.
+To apply for Rent Supplement you should contact the Department of Social Protection's representative (formerly known as the Community Welfare Officer) at your local office.
 However in some areas new Rent Supplement applications are processed by centralised Rent Units.
 To see if your area is dealt with by a central Rent Unit you can view the central rent unit list.

-If you live in one of these areas you can get a rent pack from your local health centre.
+If you live in one of these areas you can get a rent pack from your local office.
 This pack contains detailed information (including a list of documentation you will need) and all the relevant application forms.
 You should read the information in the pack carefully.
 If you are satisfied that you have all the necessary documents ready you can forward your application to the relevant Rent Unit.
 The processing of your application may be delayed if you do not supply all the information requested in the pack.
 The Unit will contact you if they need any further information.
 If they do not need any more information they will tell you when your application will be processed.

 A certain amount of your income is not taken into account in the assessment for Rent Supplement.
 The income not taken into account is called an income disregard.
 The current income disregards came into effect on 5 June 2007.